X

 Sign up for our Breaking News Alerts and the myMotherLode.com Daily Newsletters by clicking here.
 Report breaking news, traffic or weather to our News Hotline (209) 532-6397.
 Send Mother Lode News Story photos to news@clarkebroadcasting.com.

 Check out everything listed in our Events Calendar here.
-If you have local community event use our event submission form here.
+If you have a local community event use our event submission form here.
 Promote your business events in our classifieds, details are here.